 Head to our Sizing Guide to see if this will fit you.

-**Please note, all of our items are vintage and used and will naturally have some wear and tear.
-We think it all just adds to the piece’s vintage charm :) We’ll always do our best to properly document any obvious imperfections.
+*Please note, all of our items are vintage and used and will naturally have some wear.
+We think it all just adds to the piece’s charm.
+We’ll always do our best to properly document any obvious imperfections.